 A company’s ability to do those things comes from having a plan to communicate before, during and after a breach.
 There are many roles to play.
-Two years ago, we blogged about PR’s role in a cybersecurity crisis.
+We’ve blogged about PR’s role in a cybersecurity crisis.
 Our crisis management team’s approach is detailed.
 But it really comes down to two basic principles: planning and testing.

 Before the breach: preparation

 First, there should be clear protocols for reporting security breaches and other crises to top management.
 If a breach is detected, key decision-makers must get to the table – fast – for a no-nonsense “what do we know?” session.

 This team of executives should include senior decision-makers from legal, HR, communications, operations, security, IT and all other relevant departments.
 As the Federal Deposit Insurance Corp.’s Martin Gruenberg put it in a 2014 speech quoted by American Banker: “Cybersecurity is no longer just an issue for the IT department.”

 Assemble your external crisis support team as soon as possible.
 Ideally, your company will have already established strategic relationships and set up lines of communication with outside entities – forensic IT experts, credit monitoring services, insurers, and attorneys specializing in cybersecurity liability and law – before any cybersecurity breach or records theft.
 Lining up a trusted outside team in advance will help you respond quickly and allay concerns without losing time.